 Sr. Anne Mary Molyet

 Religious Order?
-In June, 2016, I will celebrate 35 years of profession in the congregation of the Sisters of Notre Dame, Toledo Province.
-I started out as a junior high teacher, then high school counselor for five years.
-I also served on the leadership team for the Toledo Province for 12 years prior to coming to St. John XXIII in 2011.
+After graduating from college, I joined the Sisters of Notre Dame in Toledo.
+Throughout the years, I have ministered in a variety of ways in the Diocese of Toledo: elementary teacher, junior high teacher, and high school counselor.
+I also served on the leadership team for the Toledo Province for 12 years prior to my coming to St. John XXIII in 2011.

 Best Part of Your Job?
 Sunday mornings - leading music is something I look forward to each week.
 Visiting with friends, meeting new people, celebrating the Eucharist - it's an incredible experience.

 Favorite part of being a dad?
-Holding hands and playing at the park.
+Holding hands, reading, laughing and watching them learn to pray.

 Who has the most impact in your spiritual life?
 Mainly my wife.
 She pushes me every day to be a better man.
 I desire to serve more because of her.